Dishaapatel/CE259-PYTHON/README.md

 d.
 Write a Python program to find maximum and the minimum value in a set.

-Write a Python program to find the most common elements and their counts from list, tuple, dictionary. practical 3.Find Captain Room Number
+Write a Python program to find the most common elements and their counts from list, tuple, dictionary.

+practical 3.
+Find Captain Room Number

 Sample Input